manwar/theweeklychallenge/content/blog/perl-weekly-challenge-176.md

 ##### **Submitted by:** [Mohammad S Anwar](http://www.manwar.org)
 ***

-Write a script to find the smallest integer `x` such that `x, 2x, 3x, 4x, 5x` and `6x` are permuted multiples of each other.
+Write a script to find the smallest positive integer `x` such that `x, 2x, 3x, 4x, 5x` and `6x` are permuted multiples of each other.

 For example, the integers `125874` and `251748` are permutated multiples of each other as